-(c) The interpretation of radiological examinations shall be made by physicians qualified in the field.
+The interpretation of radiological examinations shall be made by physicians qualified in the (c)

-(d) The hospital shall have a board-certified radiologist, full-time, part-time or on a consulting basis, who is qualified to interpret films that require specialized knowledge for accurate reading.
+The hospital shall have a board-certified radiologist, full-time, part-time or on a consulting (d) basis, who is gualified to interpret films that require specialized knowledge for accurate reading.

-(e) A technologist shall be on duty or on call at all times.
+A technologist shall be on duty or on call at all times. (e)

-(f) Only personnel designated as qualified by the state radiology technologist licensing body may use the x-ray apparatus, and only similarly designated personnel may apply and remove the radium element, its disintegration products and radioactive isotopes.
+Only personnel designated as qualified by the state radiology technologist licensing body (f) may use the x-ray apparatus, and only similarly designated personnel may apply and remove the radium element, its disintegration products and radioactive isotopes.
 Only properly trained persons authorized by the medical director of the radiological service may operate fluoroscopic equipment.

-(6) Records.
+Records.
+(6)

-(a) Authenticated radiological reports shall be filed in the patient's medical record.
+Authenticated radiological reports shall be filed in the patient's medical record. (a)